BACK TO HOME

 Even worse, Blaik himself was not the same man he'd been.
-How could he have been, after all he had been through?
 He himself admitted as much.
 "I could not," he said, "try as I would, coach with my normal enthusiasm, drive, and patience."

 The season's results were predictable.
 The cadets lost their first four in a row - to Villanova, Northwestern, Dartmouth and Harvard - before narrowly beating Columbia, 14-9.

 After a loss to USC, Army defeated The Citadel 27-6, and dropped a 7-6 heart-breaker to Penn.

 "As for the Navy game," Blaik recalled, "well, I was not the only one in Municipal Stadium (Philadelphia) that day who sensed that even the Midshipmen were not getting much kick out of it.
 They knew the situation.
 They knew what they were beating."
 Navy won, 42-7.

 From 1944 through 1950, a period of seven seasons - Blaik's teams had lost only three games.
 The 1951 team had lost seven in one season.